 Installation costs also depend on the features of your existing bathroom.
 For example, it is relatively straightforward to replace a bath with a walk in shower in the same location.
 However, it may be more expensive to replace a shower with a walk in shower, as you may have to install a drainage system below floor level.

 So, we’ve taken a quick look at individual features, but how much is a mobility bathroom?
 Well, it depends on the features you want included.
-Head to our article How much should you pay to have your bathroom fitted for the latest installation costs or enquire about our Design and Installation service, where we’ll provide you with a free, no-obligation design, plus a cost estimate for your products and even full installation, should you require it.
+Head to our article How much should you pay to have your bathroom fitted for the latest installation costs.
+And, if you’d like us to do some of the hard work for you, why not enquire about our Bathroom Design Service?
+We’ll provide you with ultra-realistic 3D images, a 2D floorplan and a full, itemised shopping list to pass on to your installer.
+Simply click below to begin.

 Reasons to invest in a mobility bathroom